cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 #### Sprint-3/2-mandatory-rewrite/1-get-angle-type.test.js
-We can specify multiple `execpt(...)` statements within each `test()` to cover multiple values that belong to the same case.
+We can specify multiple `expect(...)` statements within each `test()` to cover multiple values that belong to the same case.
 For example,
 ```
 test("should identify reflex angle when angle is in the interval (180, 360)", () => {
   expect(getAngleType(300)).toEqual("Reflex angle");